ezntek/ezntek.github.io/content/posts/The IGCSE Pseudocode to Python Reference Guide for G1 and G2 Computer Science (20241018T2049).md

 This is ***NOT*** A comprehensive programming guide!
 Please do not assume that  this will actually teach you how to code in-depth!
 When exam season rolls around, I will be authoring a programming tutorial and a theory reference guide just like last year.

 stay tuned!!!

+(Update as of August 09, 2025: I ended up not finishing the programming guide.)

 <script src="https://utteranc.es/client.js"
         repo="ezntek/ezntek.github.io"